 Because the private key lets you authenticate as the service account, having access to the private key is similar to knowing a user's password.
 The private key is known as a service account key.
 The key pairs used by service accounts fall into two categories, Google-managed and user-managed.

 Service account keys can become a security risk if not managed carefully.
+You should choose a more secure alternative for authentication whenever possible.
 The main threats are related to service account keys are:

 - Credential leakage: Service account keys might inadvertently end up in places where they are not supposed to be stored.
 A bad actor can use a leaked service account key to authenticate and gain a foothold in your environment.